Leftice/AirConcierge/README.md

 * Cuda compilation tools, release 10.0
 * Python 2.7.12
 * Pytorch 1.3.1+cu100
-* tensorflow (tested on 1.15.0, used in evaluator)
+* tensorflow-gpu (tested on 1.14.0, used in evaluator)
 * tensorboard 1.14.0
 * tensorboardX 1.9
 * torchtext 0.4.0
+* argparse, wget, tqdm

 ## 1. Prepare Dataset
 The download of the AirDialogue dataset, meta data and the pre-processing steps can refer to the [official link](https://github.com/google/airdialogue_model).
 Since the official [pre-processing code](https://github.com/google/airdialogue) and steps may have some little changes, you can also download from the URL provided [here](https://drive.google.com/file/d/1rtKhWK4Ca-VBi2gRqEpjuJma_DMjP6W_/view?usp=sharing).
 The pre-processing steps are the same as provided by the official, but the older version.
 You can also use the download script to download the data.
 (We recommend that you use this option to save time.)